mairead/virti-app/README.md

 **OR**
 - alternatively you can visit https://hidden-sierra-24434.herokuapp.com/ and follow the same instructions to create and join a room

+- Once you have two browser windows pointing at the same URL you should see two video camera feeds, one from each device
+- If you type a message into the textarea you should see your own message appear in your window, and the same message appear in the second browser

 ## Process
 I started with a refresher on basic WebRCT with the Google Codelabs example.
 I really like the snapshot of video feature so I took that as a basis for what I wanted to achieve.
 Then I looked for examples where people were using React hooks and Create react app to provide the client components so I could smush them together and make a React version.
 You can see a list of the tutorials I followed below: